gasparaitisj/ownhero/README.md

 enable yourself to become your own hero by:

-| breaking down your ambitions into goals & steps
+- breaking down your ambitions into goals & steps
-| writing a journal to put your thoughts & feelings into the journal of each step
+- writing a journal to put your thoughts & feelings into the journal of each step
-| checking back on your accomplished goals and using them as motivation
+- checking back on your accomplished goals and using them as motivation

-made with ♥ for cs50 by justas gasparaitis.